 One of the biggest secrets to dealing with challenging behavior is what a teacher brings with them to school.
 Are you coming in well rested?
 Are you coming in with a good understanding of child development?
 Perhaps a more recent knowledge of trauma and equity?
 Does your school support your professional development?
 Have you even had anything to eat?

-My point isn’t to shame you if you have none of these; many preschool teachers fall into this role and have to find professional development on their own, have little to no control over work environments, and are surviving on coffee.
+My point isn’t to shame you if you have none of these; many preschool teachers fall into this role and have to find professional development on their own.
+They have little to no control over work environments and survive on coffee.
 I know because I’ve been there and doing it all for just over minimum wage.
 When you are unhappy, overworked, and stressed about making ends meet, it’s hard to be patient with the kid who just knocked over your sensory table in a fit of rage.
 I’m not judging you.
-Being patient and able to help is much easier when your needs are met, and you are prepared to face the challenge of behavior challenges in your classroom.
-That means putting your mask on first, as hard as that is for many to train themselves to do, you need to.
+Being patient and able to help is much easier when your needs are met and you are prepared to face the challenge of behavior challenges in your classroom.
+That means putting your mask on first; as hard as that is for many to train themselves to do, you need to.